 You can now make donations online or by check for the work of our National Missionary Partners in Latin America (Cuba, Haiti, El Salvador, Nicaragua, Belize, Peru, Chile), East and Central Africa, North India, and Myanmar.
 These donations will fund all the Partners in each region on an “as needed” basis coordinated by the Regional Directors: Bryan Slater – Africa; Steve Curtis – Asia; and, Dan Sonnenberg – Latin America.

 You can “adopt” a Region

 Thus, you can virtually “adopt” a Region to financially support the work of all the National Missionary Partners there.
 It is much less expensive to send national pastors than it is to send someone from the USA.
-Thus, a donation of $45 provides one workshop for one pastor. $450 provides one workshop for 10-12 pastors. $1800 provides a complete series of four workshops costs approximately $1,200 – $2,000.
+Thus, a donation of $45 provides one workshop for one pastor. $450 provides one workshop for 10-12 pastors. $1800 provides a complete series of four workshops for 10-12 pastors.
 With every donation, you are helping to train pastors in the fundamentals of the faith and providing the materials they can use to train others in their own churches, cities, and nation.
 We thank God for these Partners who are willing to put in the extra time and effort to train fellow pastors among their own people.
 And we thank you for your prayers and financial support on their behalf.